New York State Governor Andrew Cuomo Faces an Investigation for 11 Sexual Harassment Allegations

 How Other Powerful Political Figures Have Addressed the Matter

 The lawyers of the accusers are not the only ones who have advocated for Cuomo’s resignation.
 When questioned about the matter at the White House, President Biden simply answered saying, “yes.”
 The speaker of the House, Nancy Pelosi, shared multiple sentiments, namely her admiration for the women who have chosen to come forward with their stories.
 While “recognizing his love of New York and the respect for the office he holds, Pelosi has encouraged Cuomo to resign.”
 A statement, released earlier this week, by the speaker of the New York State Assembly concluded that Cuomo will no longer have the support of the Democratic majority and could not serve as governor.
 The statement also includes that an “impeachment investigation” is set to progress as soon as possible.

 Seek Legal Assistance Today

-If you have experienced sexual harassment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If you have experienced sexual harassment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.